DiY WiFi: Re-imagining Connectivity

 This book presents a unique perspective on cycling, sewing and suffrage in late nineteenth century Britain.
 It is a story of Victorian textile engineering, early wearable technology, hacker culture and radical feminist cultures of invention.

-This richly illustrated monograph builds on the research project and website of the same name – Bikes & Bloomers – which explores how some cyclists creatively protested against restrictive ideas of how a woman should act and move in public through their clothing.
+This monograph builds on the research project and website – Bikes & Bloomers – which explores how some cyclists creatively protested against restrictive ideas of how a woman should act and move in public through their clothing.
 Many women in the 1890s designed convertible costumes that enabled the wearer to transform when required.
 These garments inventively feature deliberately concealed technologies, such as pulley systems engineered into the infrastructure of dresses.

-The book focuses on 5 case studies of lesser-known tales of female inventors and hackers who pushed at the parameters of established forms of citizenship and forged new paths into socio-political worlds through the practices of sewing and cycling that together give shape to today’s urban cycling landscape.
+The book focuses on 5 stories of female inventors and hackers who pushed at the parameters of conventional gender norms and behaviours and forged new paths into socio-political worlds through the practices of sewing and cycling that together give shape to today’s urban cycling landscape.